WilliamNgumo/WilliamNgumo/README.md

 ---

 ### 👨‍💻 About Me:
 I am a Software Engineer based in St. Louis Missouri.
-I have a passion for [Your Interests] and love to create innovative solutions.
+I have a solid foundation in JavaScript, HTML, and CSS and love to create innovative solutions.

 - 🔭 I’m currently working on a fitness app that aims to enhance users' health and wellness through personalized workout with workout Logs plans and nutrition guidance.
 - 🌱 I’m currently exploring new technologies to enhance my skills in software engineering.